qsefthuopq/BetterEnd-Public/README.md

-# BetterEnd-Issues
+# BetterEnd-Public
-Issues repository for the BetterEnd plugin
+Issues and Wiki repository for the BetterEnd plugin